 We started with a vision that children with special needs can be trained to maximise their potential and become self-reliant and dignified individuals.
 In 2014, we collaborated with AWWA school and introduced craft making as part of life skills training.
 The school provides special education to children with multiple disabilities and children with autism, aged 7 to 18.
 Handcrafted products were designed to match the students’ level of skills.

 The partnership undertook a series of projects including the making of 10,000 paper carnations for Mother’s Day event in 2015 and fostered teamwork of students and caregivers through these projects.
-Our products are currently on sale at selected shops.
 We reach out to caregivers with the belief that they can still contribute and be economically gainful to better provide for their family.
 Currently, we are working with Ngee Ann Polytechnic Maker's Academy to train a group of students on leathercraft.
 We hope to launch their leathercraft products soon.

 50% of profits will go to the relevant school/agency and caregivers will be rewarded for their work.